hannahdesmond/mastery-curriculum/chapter10/README.md

 # Writing your own Classes

 We've been spending a lot of time writing complex procedures.
-We've spent a lot of time _telling the computer how to get to the answer_:
+We've spent a lot of time _telling program objects how to get to the answer_:

 ```eval-ruby
 # set up some scores